pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 the archival requirements of scholarship.
 While resolution is open to all, creation of the identifiers is not.

+The DOI was designed for a world in which scholarly outputs were proprietary, held by someone else, and could *not* be distributed freely.
+Thus the need to manage links to whoever held the asset at the moment.
+It is at odds with the spirit of the commons.

 # Inversion of control

 The DOI people may have had some form of intellectual optimism when it came to